GREATDANELADY.COM

 Fact: HOD and Septicemia also known as Septic Arthritis, are NOT the same disease, but share the same symptoms, making it difficult to diagnose.
 Always do a blood test to rule out infection.

 Fact: All growing puppies, if x-rayed, look as if they have HOD due to fast rate of growth.
-Therefore, x-rays are not all that useful in diagnosing HOD - do a blood culture instead to rule out septicemia.
+Therefore, x-rays are not always all that useful in diagnosing HOD - but a blood culture will to rule out septicemia which mimic's HOD symptoms.

-Fact: Vaccine reactions, from combo shots, can produce the same symptoms as HOD and therefore the problem is misdiagnosed as HOD, when in fact it is a Vaccine reaction.
+Fact: Vaccine reactions, from combo shots, can produce the same symptoms as HOD and therefore the problem is misdiagnosed as HOD.
+The Purdue research shows it is the carrier in the vaccine that is a problem.
+It is important to detoxify the dog when vaccinating.
+(Vit C and Nzymes info is available in the prevention of this reaction).

 Fact: Rabies vaccines given before 6 months of age (particularly in Great Danes)and at the same time as combination vaccines, can cause HOD -like symptoms.
 These symptoms of fever, swollen joints, excruciating pain are often irreversible and result in the need for humane euthanasia.